 [A] No. VHS has members.
 There are no employees or volunteers.

 [A] No. VHS has members.
 There are no employees or volunteers.
 If you want to help out, come by on an open night – you don’t have to be a member to help keep VHS clean!

 [Q] I want to learn something specific, will someone teach me?

 [A] Teach in the classic sense of lessons and tests?
 No. Help you with a problem you’re stuck on?
 Probably.

 [Q] I want to teach a subject, can I?

-[A] Ask on the general mailing list to gauge interest.
+[A] Ask on the VHS forums to gauge interest.

 [Q] I have made X, do you do show-and-tells?

-[A] Show and tell for us is the Vancouver Mini Maker Fair.
+[A] Show and tell for us is the Vancouver Mini Maker Faire and SHHH.

-[A] Email the vhs-general mailing list describing your project.
+[A] Post on the forums describing your project.
 If there is interest, then bring it down on an open evening and show it off.